-When CREATE! partnered with the village of Mboss last year, the garden site was established to serve not only the immediate community, but also several other surrounding villages, thanks to its convenient location on the main road and just outside of the larger town of Gossas.
-Because of this, the site has developed a robust cooperative group of 72 men and women, a hectare (about 2.5 acres) of thriving vegetable crops, a fast-growing tree nursery, two active VSLA groups, and a well that is providing fresh, potable water daily using a solar-powered pump.
+When CREATE! partnered with the village of Mboss last year, the garden site was established to serve not only the immediate community, but also several other surrounding villages.
+Thanks to its convenient location on the main road and just outside of the larger town of Gossas.
+Because of this, the site has developed a robust cooperative group of 72 men and women.
+They have one hectare (about 2.5 acres) of thriving vegetable crops, a fast-growing tree nursery, two active VSLA groups, and a well that is providing fresh, potable water daily using a solar-powered pump.

-Nogaye Faye, 47, is from the nearby town of Gossas, and comes to work at the site every day because of the benefits she has already seen from being a part of the garden cooperative.
-“I used to have hypertension because I would drink the salty water from the commercial system in town, but since I’ve been drinking the well water, I’ve become healthier,” she tells us.
+Nogaye Faye, 47, is from the nearby town of Gossas.
+She comes to work at the site every day because of the benefits she has already seen from being a part of the garden cooperative.
+“I used to have hypertension because I would drink the salty water from the commercial system in town.
+But since I’ve been drinking the well water, I’ve become healthier,” she tells us.
 “I use the well water for growing vegetables in the site and my children use this water for drinking.
 Every day, I get 20 liters for my household consumption.”

 Having this access to clean water has led to many opportunities for women in Nogaye’s cooperative group.
 “Most of the women in our garden cooperative are vegetable sellers at the market in Gossas,” she explains.
 “Now that we have this site they no longer need to go far for buying goods because we produce a variety of vegetables ourselves.”